pbunic/django-app-services/README.md

 ## blog
-This is skeleton for django blog project.
+Skeleton for django blog project.
 Still work in progress.